telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 These attributes will be checked before applying the message from the `messages` configuration option.

-The example below demonstrates how the set multiple `data-[rule]-msg` attributes allow a field to have different messages for each different validation rule.
+The following example demonstrates how the set multiple `data-[rule]-msg` attributes allow a field to have different messages for each different validation rule.

 ###### Example